hunterloftis/playfuljs/content/drafts/raycaster.md

 The walls would be pretty boring without a texture.
 How do we know which part of the wall texture to apply to a particular column?
-It's actually pretty simple: we take the remainder of our intersection point:
+It's actually pretty simple: we take the remainder of our intersection point.

 ```js
 step.offset = offset - Math.floor(offset);